DoktorHolmes/adelaide/README.md

 https://github.com/lukalabs/cakechat

+# Original Readme
-# CakeChat: Emotional Generative Dialog System
+## CakeChat: Emotional Generative Dialog System
 CakeChat is a dialog system that is able to express emotions in a text conversation.
 [Try it online!](https://cakechat.replika.ai/)
 ![Demo](https://user-images.githubusercontent.com/764902/34832660-92570bfe-f6fe-11e7-9802-db2f8730a997.png) It is written in [Theano](http://deeplearning.net/software/theano/) and [Lasagne](https://github.com/Lasagne/Lasagne).
 It
 uses end-to-end trained embeddings of 5 different emotions to generate responses conditioned by a given emotion.
 The code is flexible and allows to condition a response by an arbitrary categorical variable defined for some